 Payment transactions initiated by a resident PSP and executed with a specific transaction order, i.e. with the use of a payment instrument, are reported broken down by the payment service used and the processing arrangement for the transaction, i.e. scheme.
-Payment transactions initiated by a resident PSP and executed without a specific transaction order, i.e. without the use of a payment service listed in Annex I to the Payment Services Directive, by simple book entry on the account of a non-MFI, are reported either under account "Credits to the accounts by simple book entry" or "Debits from the accounts by simple book entry".
+Payment transactions initiated by a resident PSP and executed without a specific transaction order, i.e. without the use of a payment service listed in Annex I to the Payment Services Directive, by simple book entry on the account of a non-MFI, are reported either under account "Credits to the accounts by simple book entry".